orbs-network/ton-vote-contracts/README.md

 [TON.Vote](https://github.com/orbs-network/ton-vote) is a completely decentralized, on-chain DAO governance platform designed exclusively for the TON ecosystem.

-To create a new space or a new proposal for existing projects, developers can utilize our user interface (UI) available at ton.vote.
+To create a new space or a new proposal for existing projects, developers can utilize our user interface available at [ton.vote](https://ton.vote/).
 It is completely free to use, and you only need to cover the transaction costs when sending data to the blockchain.

-To create a new space or a new proposal for exisiting projects anyone can utilize our UI available at [ton.vote](https://ton.vote/).It is completely free to use, and you only need to cover the transaction costs when sending data to the blockchain.

-This repository is dedicated to the [Ton.vote Contracts](https://github.com/orbs-network/ton-vote-contracts/tree/45d0524067ef8d1b475cf1d3bb1aa3f495156e4e/contracts), providing in-depth information about their design considerations and implementation details.
+This repository is dedicated to the [Ton.vote Contracts](https://github.com/orbs-network/ton-vote-contracts/tree/main/contracts), providing in-depth information about their design considerations and implementation details.
 The contracts serve as a crucial component of the Ton.vote project, storing essential data about spaces and proposals.

 Currently, the voting mechanism requires on-chain transactions with minimal gas fees.
 Our future roadmap includes the integration of off-chain signatures, eliminating the need for gas fees during the voting process.